 Rising above Mongolia’s dynamic capital, Shangri-La Ulaanbaatar is the city’s top address.
 Located just a short stroll from Sukhbaatar Square, the hotel’s 290 rooms and suites blend contemporary Asian design and Mongolian accents – think warm earth tones, locally inspired textiles and floor-to-ceiling windows.
 Dining is excellent, from the refined Cantonese flavors at Hutong to the all-day international offerings at Café Park.
 But the real showstopper is Naadam, a stylish lounge bar where you can sip artisanal cocktails while watching the city lights flicker to life.

-Moving seasonally to new pastures like Mongolian nomads, Mandala Heartland Private Ger Camp is your very own suite on the steppe.
+Moving seasonally to new pastures like Mongolian nomads, Mandala Nomadic is your very own suite on the steppe.
 Sumptuously appointed, sustainably operated and full of special touches like felt slippers that keep your toes warm and even a mobile telescope for scanning the night skies, each ger comes with a proper bed, traditional stove and comfortable en-suite bathroom.
 You’ll be looked after royally by the camp team – the dining is simply incredible considering the location – but the real advantage of staying in a Mandala camp is that it allows you to enjoy authentic encounters with local nomadic communities.

-Mandala Wilderness Private Tented Camp
+Mandala Wilderness

 Conceived for those who crave the ultimate in remoteness without stinting on creature comforts, Mandala Wilderness enables you to have a private camp, or series of mobile camps, anywhere in Mongolia.
 Locations are spellbinding: overlooking rippling dunes, perched in the high mountains, hunkered by a river in a wooded valley or gazing across the rolling steppe.
 However you arrive and depart (whether by helicopter, 4×4, foot or camel), you can expect a proper bed, hot showers, a private chef and the very best guides to take you deep into the wilderness to where few have ever trodden.